HaimengBai/431slides/class_26/README.md

     - Modeling the `dm192` data

 2. Remaining Course Deliverables
+    - There is very short Task After Class 26 coming your way as a Google Form.
     - [Project Task E](https://github.com/THOMASELOVE/431project/tree/master/TaskE): the final report, due noon Wednesday 2017-12-13.
     - [Project Task F](https://github.com/THOMASELOVE/431project/tree/master/TaskF): the final presentation.
 The [Schedule](https://github.com/THOMASELOVE/431project/blob/master/TaskF/SCHEDULE.md) is still here.
         - A piece of project presentation advice, in the form of a [Tweet by Roger Peng](https://twitter.com/rdpeng/status/937460535540383744) which I hope will convince you to spend time on drawing effective graphs that **show your data**...